pwnmaphone/Bootstrap-G3n3sis_/README.md

 * Credit to the devs of Serotonin for the hooker dylibs, and private headers
 * Credit to those who found the launchd hack (iOS 16)!

+Bootstrap G3n3sis_ will always have a .tipa created for you to simply install.
+However, if you want to (for whatever reason) build it yourself:

+1) cd (Project Directory)

+2) make

+3) ./build.sh

+4) new built tipa should now be in the "output" folder

 ## Building

 If you do not have MacOS, check the FAQ in the Usage section of this README to build with GitHub Actions instead.